Shepherd Center, Inc

 File a complaint if you feel your rights are violated

-You can complain if you feel we have violated your rights by contacting us using the information at the bottom of this page.
+- You can complain if you feel we have violated your rights by contacting us using the information in the “Complaints” section of this Notice.

 For certain health information, you can tell us your choices about what we share.
 If you have a clear preference for how we share your information in the situations described below, talk to us.
 Tell us what you want us to do, and we will follow your instructions.